 You can use both composting toilets and incinerating toilets in Florida according to Rule: 64E-6.009, although people who usually use them live mostly off the grid and away from the local sewage system.
 If you live in an area where floods often occur or are categorized as flood plains then you will not be able to use a composting toilet system or even a traditional septic system.
 The local authorities do not allow composting toilets in these areas as these can be a serious health hazard in case of a flood.

-For the most part, if you want to use a composting toilet in this state than you will have to get a permit form the local board of health, and they will also let you know what are the specifications for composting toilets, and how you have to maintain them according to the local regulations.
+For the most part, if you want to use a composting toilet in this state then you will have to get a permit from the local board of health, and they will also let you know what are the specifications for composting toilets, and how you have to maintain them according to the local regulations.

 Composting toilets are legal in Washington, although they only allow composting toilet which does not need water to flush.
 Some people use hybrid systems with composting toilets, and for the most part, these are not allowed if they use water to transport waste from the toilet to a septic tank.
 In addition to using composting toilets in this state, you can also use incinerating toilets, vault toilets, and pit toilets according to the Water Conserving On-Site Wastewater Treatment Systems for Washington.

 For the most part, you will need permission from the local board of health, although they will not review “non-proprietary public domain composting toilet systems”, which basically means that DIY composting toilets will be only approved if they are up to the local composting toilet standards.

 Composting toilets are legal in Texas, as long as you do not live in close proximity to the public sewage system.
 How far you have to be from the local sewage system in order to be able to set up a composting toilet depends on the county, generally speaking, it is somewhere between 100-300 feet.
 If you want to set up a composting toilet in this state then you will need permission from the local board of health.